 Back when I was a strategic consultant, my firm was hired to help companies tackle organizational issues.
 Many consultants immediately listen to an organization’s challenges and feel it is their responsibility and role to come up with appropriate recommendations to solve their organizational problems.
 “All of us sometimes construct our own psychic prisons and then lock ourselves in.
-When we don’t know what to do, we do more of what we know” (Bolman & Deal, 208, p.
-8).
+When we don’t know what to do, we do more of what we know” – Bolman & Deal

 One of the biggest learning experiences throughout my consulting career has been modeled after the famous Chinese Proverb, “Give a man a fish and you feed him for a day.
-Teach a man to fish and you feed him for a lifetime” (Chinese Proverb, as cited in The Quotations Page, 2013, para.
-1).
+Teach a man to fish and you feed him for a lifetime”.

 When one locks themselves in the role of “consultant” and only gives recommendations without involving the client, one does not open themselves up to the role of researcher and empower their clients to learn how to feed themselves for a lifetime.

 True organizational change happens when its members are involved in the process, and not when an outside consultant is attempting to do the change for them.
 “A quality movie requires systemic participation in the snapshot.
-People need to describe their own gaps, make their own maps, find their own variances, instead of having consultants do it for them” (Weisbord, 2004, p.
-260).
+People need to describe their own gaps, make their own maps, find their own variances, instead of having consultants do it for them”. – Marvin R. Weisbord

 The true essence of community-based action research is involving the participants impacted by the challenge to help develop strategies and processes to foster change.
-Stringer (2007) stated, the very spirit of “community-based action research works on the assumption; therefore that all stakeholder – those whose lives are affected by the problem under study – should be engaged in the process of investigation” (p.
-11).
+Stringer stated, the very spirit of “community-based action research works on the assumption; therefore that all stakeholder – those whose lives are affected by the problem under study – should be engaged in the process of investigation”.

 True organizational change occurs when its community members are involved.
 I understand the importance of cohesiveness and togetherness in making a change.
 Therefore, when conducting action research for my clients, I include all stakeholder groups involved in and impacted, to participate.
-“Collaborative exploration helps practitioner, agency workers, client groups, and other stakeholding parties to develop increasingly sophisticated understandings of the problems and issues that confront them” (Stringer, 2007, p.
-11).
+As Stringer claims, “Collaborative exploration helps practitioners, agency workers, client groups, and other stakeholding parties to develop increasingly sophisticated understandings of the problems and issues that confront them”.
 The entire organization needs to be all in this together, to effectively make a change.

-As I reflect and look back on my leadership growth, I remember a quote from Henry David Thoreau, “Things do not change; we change” (Thoreau, as cited in Brainyquote, 2011, para.
-1).
+As I reflect and look back on my leadership growth, I remember a quote from Henry David Thoreau, “Things do not change; we change”.
 I am proud of the internal and external changes I have made in my professional career.
-As Senge (2006) stated, “People with a high level of personal mastery live in a continual learning mode.
+As Senge stated, “People with a high level of personal mastery live in a continual learning mode.
 They never ‘arrive’…But personal mastery is not something you possess.
 It is a process.
-It is a lifelong discipline” (pp. 132-133).
+It is a lifelong discipline”.
 My personal leadership growth has not been completed; it is a journey, not a destination.

 What is one of the biggest changes you have made in your career?
 What triggered you to make such a change?